bcdev/jpy/doc/intro.rst

 Introduction
 ############

-jpy is a **bi-directional** Java-Python bridge which you can use to embed Java code in Python programs or the other way round.
+jpy is a **bi-directional** Python-Java bridge which you can use to embed Java code in Python programs or the other way round.
 It has been designed particularly with regard to maximum data transfer speed between the two languages.
 It comes with a number of outstanding features: